debugyourequality/debugyourequality.github.io/texts/blue_eye.md

 The blue-eyed island puzzle was proposed by Terrence Tao.

-The challenge is that no information is added.
+The key of the puzzle is the domino effect of "knowing everyone knows".
 Why the foreign story teller can make a difference.
 The key is 'common knowledge' which is crutial in game theory setting that 'everyone knows that everyone knows it'.

-This is quite an analouge to 'cascading behavior' in network theory.
-T Changes unless the other one change.

-What happens to the social setting regarding sexual assult?
+How is it related to social setting of sexual assult?

+- Discussing and/or broadcasting makes difference.
+-
 - The hazing number serves as a story teller.
 - Researches are late but we still need them.